-An optional SPG-1000 serial/parallel gateway (printer drive) board can be mounted inside the AE-8 or AE-14 accessory enclosure, or the AE-RM rack mount enclosure kit.
-The SPG-1000RM includes a standard 19 inch rack-mount enclosure, which can then be installed directly in an equipment rack.
+An optional SPG-1000 serial/parallel gateway (printer drive) board can be mounted inside the AE-8 or AE-14 accessory enclosure, or the AE-RM rack mount enclosure.
+A rack-mount kit (SPG-1000RM) includes a standard 19 inch rack-mount enclosure, which can then be installed directly in an equipment rack.
 Up to thirty-one (31) printers may be installed on this panel.

-Figure 49.
+Figure 53.
 SPG-1000 Wiring to Control Panel Example